mrBettazzi/mac-dev-setup/README.md

 - [Projects folder](#projects-folder)
 - [Apps](#apps)

+If you have any comments or suggestions, please refer to the original document by [Nicolas Hery](https://github.com/nicolashery) and give him a feedback [on Twitter](https://twitter.com/nicolahery)!

 ## System update

-First thing you need to do, on any OS actually, is update the system!
-For that: **Apple Icon > Software Update...**
+First thing - update the system! **Apple Icon > Software Update...**

 Should you need to boot your iMac in Recovery Mode, press *Command-R* during the startup then follow the instructions.

 ## System preferences

-If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+If this is a new computer, there are a couple tweaks Nicolas likes to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 In **Apple Icon > System Preferences**: